CharlieMignogna/Tim-Duncan-Statistical-Analysis-Evaluating-Career-Dominance/README.md

 ```
 ### Fetch Career Stats for Each Player
-Loops through each player and fetches their career stats, saving progress periodically.
 ```python
 # Loop through each player and get their career stats
 for player in all_players: